vvk130/TripNetReactBackend/README.md

 ## Pagination, sorting and filtering

-See sieve documentation to call the api: https://github.com/Biarity/Sieve?tab=readme-ov-file#send-a-request Item ids and names and sortable and filterable.
+See sieve documentation to call the api: https://github.com/Biarity/Sieve?tab=readme-ov-file#send-a-request Item ids (exact match) and names and sortable and filterable.

+## In progress

+- Connecting post endpoint to adding an item
+- Login and adding Identity API
+- Testing

+## Video